adri326/5dchess-variants/README.md

 - If a timeline has multiple starting boards (eg. `Standard - Turn Zero`), the boards should be ordered by increasing time coordinate
 - Boards should not go further back than `T0b` (you should otherwise shift them forward)
 - Any board on `T0b` should not be playable (you should otherwise shift all of the boards forward by one turn)
-- Please keep it to non-meme variants on the main branch
+- Please keep it to non-meme variants on the main branch and do not submit variants that are not part of the base game in the `/base` directory

 So that people can easily browse the repository online, you may create a file named `README.md`, containing a short description of the variant.